-Water Mosley is another one of Bob Moyer’s favorite authors (I like him a lot, too), and here Bob takes a look at another one of Mosley’s interesting and crusading detectives.
+Water Mosley is another one of Bob Moyer’s favorite authors (I like him a lot, too), and here Bob takes a look at one of Mosley’s interesting and crusading detectives.

 Reviewed by Robert P. Moyer